eberperetto/yolo-test-assignment/README.md

+# Solution by Éber Jessé da Silva Peretto

+As requested in the assignment, this website was created on React with TypeScript, using Apollo Client and hooks to fetch the required data from a GraphQL API service.
+The page styles were created using Tailwind CSS.

+The layout was made following the model of the preview image, with the addition of a refetch/refresh button on each cryptocurrency card and also a second layout to support mobile screens.
+I'm not used at all to creating the component styles and screen layouts, but I gave my best to achieve a good looking and well performing page, following all the Lighthouse recommendations that I could implement.

+Regarding the React aspect of the website, I've componentized only the parts that were fitting to be reused in other pages.
+The form input is being validated using regex and there is also error handling on the GraphQL queries.
+At last, I've also created a set of tests using React Testing Library, mainly with the cryptocurrency price card that performs GraphQL queries.

+This website is also running on Heroku on https://yellow-strong-carrion.herokuapp.com/

+I want to thank you all for the opportunity and hope to have met expectations with this test.

 # Frontend Developer Test Assignment

 Create a website that will display the prices of different cryptocurrencies.
 The prices will be fetched from a 3rd party GraphQL API service.

 Task description:

 - Use React, Apollo, TypeScript and hooks.
 - Create a website that looks similar to preview.png.
 - The required images are in “assets” folder.